 Our college library, the Edwin Leong Library, is a beautifully light and airy space overlooking the lawns.
 Open 24/7, it has 60 study spaces on two floors, and step-free access.
 We have 9,000 books, computing and copying facilities, and two experienced librarians to help you find and use information resources for your studies, and develop your research skills.

 Everyone in our community can eat together in a grand modern dining hall, its tall windows overlooking the cricket field.
-Our food is considered some of the best dining at the University.
-You can eat breakfast, lunch and dinner here every weekday; and at weekends, come for our popular brunch, or a Sunday roast.
+Our food is considered some of the best at the University, with a range of hot meals, grab-and-go options and a great salad bar.

-Two nights a week, we hold traditional Formal Halls.
+Two or three nights a week, we hold traditional Formal Halls.
 Some are themed to mark special occasions like Chinese New Year, LGBTQ month, or Thanksgiving.
 Unlike other Colleges, we don’t have a High Table reserved for Fellows.
-Our students, seniors, staff and guests all eat together so it’s a great opportunity to chat to everyone in our community.
+Our students, seniors, staff and guests all eat together so it’s a good opportunity to chat to everyone in our community.